-- It has become obvious that to continue with the nomination of Levuka to the World Heritage List there is a need to address other issues.
-There are deeper community problems related to an acceptance of and a definition of Levuka's heritage, and the boundaries in question.
+- Review the Tentative List. - To continue with the nomination of Levuka to the World Heritage List the community problems related to an acceptance and a definition of Levuka's heritage, and the boundaries in question be addressed.
 This is compounded by a lack of activity at government and policy level.
-Therefore, whether it is Levuka or any other site, the government/policy input is an essential ingredient. - While Fiji is a signatory to the Convention, its obligations to the Convention should be identified in the National Planning Strategic Plan (this was a recent event of 2003) and through some form of legislation or policy.
+Therefore, whether it is Levuka or an other site, the government/policy input is an essential ingredient. - Fiji's obligations to the Convention should be identified in the National Planning Strategic Plan (this was a recent event of 2003) and through some form of legislation or policy.
 This will justify Government Budgetary expenditure needed to support the requirements of potential listed areas and encourage co-operation between relevant government departments and the private sector.
-The lack of adequate legislation forms poor basis to any management plans for a site and will not strengthen a nomination document. - The need for all parties impacted by the decision to nominate the site to the World Heritage List cannot be overemphasized.
-Understanding of the value of the Convention, and the meaning, impacts and implications of World Heritage Listing is important to the acceptance and support from all stakeholders.
-That aside, the high percent of land under customary ownership demands a process of consultation with traditional owners for access to, use of, and knowledge of local traditions and customs. - Develop National Policy to address WH issues. - Integrated approach. - Wider stakeholder consultation. - Review of Tentative List.
+It is considered that the lack of adequate legislation forms a poor basis to any management plans for a site and will not strengthen a nomination document. - "The need for all parties impacted by the decision to nominate the site to the World Heritage List cannot be overemphasized.
+Understanding the value of the Convention, and the meaning, impacts and implications of World Heritage Listing is important to the acceptance and support from all stakeholders.
+Besides, the high percent of land under customary ownership demands a process of consultation with traditional owners for access to, use of, and knowledge of local traditions and customs".

-1.4 International co-operation and fund raising
+I.4 International co-operation and fund raising